 The complete duties and responsibilities of the HRPP Director and IRB Chair are listed in Appendix A.

 Faculty Status

-The HRPP Director and IRB Chair should be tenured faculty; however, the Dean of the Graduate School may appoint any full-time NSU faculty member to either position.
+The HRPP Director and IRB Chair should be tenured faculty; however, the Executive Vice President and Provost may appoint any full-time NSU faculty member to either position.

 Reporting Relationship